 Employers suffering from loss of turnover during the COVID-19 crisis were allowed to defer their payments of wage taxes.
 Due to the enormous impact of COVID-19 on the operations of KLM and the cash position, we gratefully made use of this opportunity.
 The general rule is to repay the deferred payments in 60 monthly installments.
-Accordingly, the KLM Group has started with the monthly repayments as from October 2022.
+Accordingly, the KLM Group has started with the monthly repayments as from October 2022 and is continuing to do so.